Alessandro1103/obsidian/Vault1/Zettelkasten/Local Search.md

 Example:
 ![[Pasted image 20231124120039.png|500]]
-Local search algorithm are not systematic,
+Local search algorithm are not systematic, this can lead to a lack of guarantees regarding the global optimality of the solution found, it doesn't look for all the solution but a better one.
+This means that the algorithms use very little memory (constant space).
+It finds reasonable solutions even in large or infinite state spaces.

 ---